9 German Stereotypes That Are Straight Up True

 Quick, True or False: The national pastime in Germany is playing soccer while eating Sauerkraut dressed in Dirndls and Lederhosen with Kraftwerk and Rammstein playing in the background.

 Of course, stereotypes are total cliches.
-If you have international friends, you may quickly learn that people from different countries all have different stereotypes about your native land.
-Obviously, they are very generalized, simplified and are not a correct representation of all the people in a given country.
+They are very generalized, simplified and are not a correct representation of all the people in a given country.
 However, the thing about stereotypes is that some of them are actually based on facts and address real national characteristics.

-So without further ado, here are a few Germans stereotypes that are indeed true.
+So without further ado, here are a few Germans stereotypes that have some truth to them.

 1. Germans Are Direct